Wednesday, October 30, 2019

 In the following, I will no longer dig into the historical situation on the eve of the Thirty Years War but rather concentrate on the tour.
 My German-speaking friends may read the full story and history here.

 As usual, Studiosus had all well organized.
-At times we had three guides looking at the overall organization, explaining the implication of Brahe's and Kepler's discoveries for the development of astronomy, and showing us the beauties of Prague.
-The organizer was a man from Budapest speaking fluent German*, the astronomer-physicist from Vienna, and the local guide was a Bohemian lady from Prague.
+At times, three guides looked at the overall organization, explained the implications of Brahe's and Kepler's discoveries for the development of astronomy, and showed us the beauties of Prague.
+The organizer was a man from Budapest speaking fluent German*, the astronomer-physicist was from Vienna, and the local guide was a Bohemian lady from Prague.

 *His German was too good, clearly indicating that he was foreign (cf. My Fair Lady, the story about the Hungarian professor)